 For the past decade, Griesedieck Brothers had focused its advertising efforts through the St. Louis Cardinals radio network.
-When the team was put up for sale in 1952, the Griesediecks had the first right of refusal.
+When the team was put up for sale in 1952, the Griesediecks had the first right of refusal St. Louis Browns owner, Bill Veeck, had wanted to run the Cardinals out of town, making the purchase of a baseball team without a stadium unpractical.
 Cross-town Anheuser-Busch purchased the team, saving the team from moving out-of-town.
 This was the initial chess move that allowed Anheuser-Busch to increase its local marketshare.
 During the next two years, Anheuser-Busch required Griesedieck Brothers to relinquish all television and radio advertising for the Cardinals - and ultimately its sponsorship - to Anheuser-Busch, thus eliminating the Griesediecks’ primary form of advertising.

 From 1953-55, the Griesediecks introduced limited release flat-top cans, available in multiple colors.
 This “Jubilee Series” was exclusively available during the winter holidays.
 The Griesediecks also opened a hospitality house designed like a 17th century tavern – called Stein Hall – to maintain good relations with the local community.

 In 1954, Anheuser-Busch wanted to produce a popular priced beer, but was running at capacity at its Soulard facility.
 Anheuser-Busch president, August Busch Jr. (Gussie Busch), made an offer to purchase Griesedieck Brothers to brew Busch Bavarian.
 Griesedieck Brothers declined this offer.